 Here are 5 tips for dealing with a high-energy dog:

-Treat your pup.
-Doing a variety of activities together can both strengthen your relationship, but also help expend some energy!
-Looking for an easy activity to try at home?
-Try treating your dog to a spa day!
-A peanut butter lick mat can keep them busy (and tire them out) while you wipe them down with dog grooming wipes.
+2) Everyone feels better after they're nice and clean right?
+So, ditch the mess and stress of a bath by treating your dog to a spa day - at home!
+A peanut butter lick mat can keep them busy while you wipe them down with dog grooming wipes.
 These Earth Rated dog grooming wipes are made with soothing ingredients like shea butter, aloe vera and chamomile.
-You’ll have both a clean and tired pup in no time!

 By providing your dog with plenty of opportunities to exercise, learn, and be mentally stimulated, you can help them lead a happier, healthier life.
 Don’t forget to practice patience and enjoy your precious time spent together.